Travel from Yakutsk to Tomtor via Ust-nera

 Ust-Nera, Yakutia Ust-Nera, Yakutia

-Ust-Nera is a town with approximately 8000 people living here.
+Photos of Ust-Nera, a town with approximately 8000 people living here.
 The temperature is holding at -46, but just one week ago it was -62.

 The ice grows in quantity really everywhere!